pepec0de/simple-web-chat/README.md

 $ TODO list:
   - Comment all the code ;-;.
-  - Create a .sql file for the database structure.
+  - Create a .sql file to explain the simple database structure.